mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 **Remember to consistently create restore points.
 Neglecting this practice might lead to extensive troubleshooting in the event of OS misconfigurations.**

 ### Setting Up Ubuntu Server VM:
+Canonical who maintain Ubuntu, does not provide a prebuilt image, so unlike Kali and Metasploitable.
+We will have to first create a virtual machine, and the install ubuntu onto the virtual machine.

 #### VM Creation: